-2.4 Some DATA ENTRY Features
+1.4 Some DATA ENTRY Features

-In conjunction with the DISPLAY key, the number pad keys can provide the operator with the following functions:
+In conjunction with the DISPLAY key, the number pad keys provide the operator with the following special functions:

-Backspace field Backspace record Form data duplication Form data erase Load next form Return to read record Monitor Rewind data file Write record
+Backspace field Backspace record Form data duplication Form data erase Load next form Read record Return to monitor Rewind data file Write record

-If semi-constant data is defined in the form it may be accepted or overwritten by the data entry operator.
+If semi-constant data is defined in the form, it may be accepted or over-written by the data entry operator.
 Constant data cannot be over-written, and is placed in the data record as is.